Online Data Augmentation for Forecasting with Deep Learning

 Time series forecasting is a relevant problem with vast real-world applications.
-Increasingly, deep neural networks are emerging as a powerful alternative to well-established approaches such as ARIMA or exponential smoothing \cite{hyndman2018forecasting}.
+Increasingly, deep neural networks are emerging as effective alternatives to well-established approaches such as ARIMA or exponential smoothing \cite{hyndman2018forecasting}.
 Neural architectures such as NHITS \cite{challu2023nhits}, N-BEATS \cite{oreshkin2019n}, or ES-RNN \cite{smyl2020hybrid}, have recently exhibited state-of-the-art forecasting performance in benchmark datasets and competitions.

-It is widely accepted that deep neural networks require large amounts of data for an adequate generalization \cite{bandara2021improving}.
-However, time series datasets sometimes have a limited number of time series.
-Or, each time series in the database may contain only a small number of data points.
+It is widely accepted that deep neural networks demand substantial data volumes to achieve effective generalization \cite{bandara2021improving}.
+However, time series datasets often present data scarcity challenges, either having a limited number of time series or containing series with few observations.
 In effect, a sufficiently large dataset may not be readily available for training deep learning models.

-In these scenarios, data augmentation techniques can be used to tackle data scarcity and increase the sample size.
-Various data augmentation methods have been developed for time series data.
-These range from simple approaches such as jittering to more sophisticated techniques involving generative models \cite{wen2020time}.
-In this work, we address univariate time series forecasting problems with datasets containing multiple time series.
-For these tasks, data augmentation processes have been shown to improve forecasting performance of recurrent neural networks \cite{bandara2021improving}.
-Besides time series problems, data augmentation is also common in tasks such as image or text classification \cite{shorten2019survey}.
+In such data-scarce scenarios, synthetic time series generation techniques can be used to increase the sample size.
+Various data generation methods have been developed for time series, ranging from simple approaches such as jittering to more sophisticated techniques involving pattern mixing (averaging multiple time series) \cite{forestier2017generating} or generative models \cite{wen2020time}.
+This work addresses univariate time series forecasting problems with datasets containing multiple time series.
+In these problems, data augmentation processes have been shown to improve forecasting performance of recurrent-based neural networks \cite{bandara2021improving}.

-Data augmentation is typically done apriori, i.e. before training a model (e.g. \cite{bandara2021improving}).
-A synthetic dataset is created and combined with the original data, leading to an augmented dataset.
+In forecasting problems, data augmentation is typically conducted offline before training a model (e.g. \cite{bandara2021improving}).
+A synthetic dataset is created and combined with the original data, leading to an augmented training set.
 This augmented dataset is larger and more diverse, thereby improving the performance of models.
-We hypothesize that this approach is limited because only a single augmented dataset is created.
-The resulting dataset may not cover the data generation process well, due to either randomness or inadequacy of the augmentation technique.
-Besides, we may need to store and load the augmented dataset in memory, which is computationally demanding in some cases.
+However, offline data augmentation has limitations.
+When training with mini-batches, some batches may contain a disproportionate number of synthetic samples that do not align well with the original data characteristics, potentially misleading the learning process.
+Additionally, storing and loading a large augmented dataset in memory can be computationally demanding.